 Is 10% of IT budget enough for cybersecurity?

-10% is the minimum threshold recommended by most security frameworks, and SMBs now average 14.8% of IT budget on security.
+10% is the minimum threshold recommended by most security frameworks, and measured security spend averaged 10.9% of IT budget in 2025, down from 11.9% in 2024 (IANS / Artico Security Budget Benchmark).
 For most organisations, 10-15% is appropriate.
 Regulated industries (financial services, healthcare, government) should target 15-18%.
 If your security spend is below 10%, you are likely exposed to risks that are not fully visible.
 A single ransomware incident can cost 20-50x the annual security budget in recovery, downtime, and remediation costs.

 What percentage of IT budget should go to cloud?